augustvc/WhittedShaders/README.md

 Instancing, using the same BVH for multiple instances of the same object, by transforming the ray.
 Diffuse and reflective materials.
 Normal interpolation for smoother looking surfaces.
+Note: if your GPU memory is on the lower end, you may need to resize the window to be smaller for the program to work.